ibm-cloud-docs/discovery-data/troubleshoot-ingestion.md

 {{site.data.keyword.attribute-definition-list}}

-# Troubleshooting
+# Troubleshooting ingestion
-{: #troubleshoot}
+{: #troubleshoot-ingestion}

-Learn about solutions and workarounds to problems you might encounter when using {{site.data.keyword.discoveryshort}}.
+Learn about solutions and workarounds to problems you might encounter when you add data to a collection.
 {: shortdesc}

 This information applies both to managed and installed instances of {{site.data.keyword.discoveryshort}}.
 For more troubleshooting tips for installed deployments only, see [Troubleshooting {{site.data.keyword.discoveryfull}} Cartridge for {{site.data.keyword.icp4dfull}} deployments](/docs/discovery-data?topic=discovery-data-troubleshoot-cp4d).
 {: note}

-## Troubleshooting ingestion issues
-{: #upload-data-ts}

-Find workarounds and solutions to problems that you might encounter when you upload data.

-### Microsoft document troubleshooting tips
+## Microsoft document troubleshooting tips
 {: #upload-data-ts-ms}

 Failed to prepare document for SDU processing